sequential-parameter-optimization/spotoptim/docs/manuals/success_rate.md

+---
-# Success Rate Tracking in SpotOptim
+title: Success Rate Tracking in SpotOptim
+sidebar_position: 5
+eval: true
+---

 SpotOptim tracks the **success rate** of the optimization process, which measures how often the optimizer finds improvements over recent evaluations.
 This metric helps you understand whether the optimization is making progress or has stalled.